 Have you ever tried to search for someone’s criminal records?
 How easy was it?
-Was your search online or did you have to call the Lee County courthouse? was the information you recieved correct?
+Was your search online or did you have to call the Lee County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your feedback could help other people.

 Click here to tell about all about it

 The FBI keeps a list of the Ten Most Wanted Criminals.
 In Lee County, the Lee County Sheriff’s Department has a list of most wanted criminals, too.